Thinking of going abroad?

 - Practice and further develop in communication, management and teamwork

 - Practice and further develop skills in time management and reporting skills within an industrial research setting.

 - Contribute to an ethical and professional work culture.

 Ensure that you have the appropriate visa for any country you will travel to and that it allows you to partake in an Internship while there.
 VISA applications can be lengthy so you need to start the process early.
 You are responsible for ensuring you have the appropriate visas in place when going abroad.

 Be sure to get any vaccines necessary for any countries you are travelling to.
 Talk to you GP for advice on vaccines and staying healthy abroad.

-Trinity College strongly recommends that all students obtain travel insurance and private medical insurance before you leave Ireland to go on your study or placement experience abroad.
+Trinity College strongly recommends that all students obtain full health, travel and repatriation insurance before you leave Ireland to go on your placement overseas.

 Make sure to investigate the health and safety, culture, customs and local laws of your destination.

 For Internships abroad you must complete the below safety statement form and return it to the Internship Coordinator with your Internship Agreement.
-The Internship documentation should be submitted no later than Friday October 27th.
+The Internship documentation should be submitted no later than the 31st October.